- Search The Registry

 After graduation, he became the Assistant Librarian at his alma mater, where he taught courses in collection development.
 In 1898, he was promoted to Library Director at Case Western Reserve University and took time off to attend the New York State Library School in Albany.
 After completing the two-year master’s degree program in one year, Williams returned to the University and continued to serve.
 When Case Western Reserve established the Library School in 1904, Williams taught courses in Reference Work, Bibliography, Public Documents, and Book Selection.
 In addition to his teaching responsibilities, he was a founding member of the Ohio Library Association (OLA) and lectured at the Ohio Institute of Library workers, which held its annual meetings each year at OLA.

 At one time, he received an offer to become a translator of Italian and Spanish documents for a collection published by the A. H. Clark Company.
-Although Williams had a passion for libraries and languages, he also nurtured the Black renaissance in Washington.
-In addition to his three dramas, poems, and articles, he committed himself to establish and supporting literary groups.
+Although Williams was passionate about libraries and languages, he also nurtured the Black renaissance in Washington.
+In addition to his three dramas, poems, and articles, he committed himself to establishing and supporting literary groups.
 Through them, he would fight for his cause: racial tolerance in American society.
-Shortly after his arrival in the City in 1909, the Librarian joined the Mu-So-Lit Club, initially established in 1905 for black males of "high class."
+Shortly after his arrival in the City in 1909, the Librarian joined the Mu-So-Lit Club, initially established in 1905 for black males of the "high class."
 Among their various topics, members of this organization liked to discuss literature.
-In 1911, the Club honored the memory poet, Paul Lawrence Dunbar.
+In 1911, the Club honored the memory of poet Paul Lawrence Dunbar.
 Williams helped organize this effort.
 Williams believed that Black authors should address social and political inequities in their works.

 Although Williams took part in a meeting, the group never jelled.
 Williams continued to juggle his library work with that of his literary pursuits.
 He took leave from Howard in 1929 to study for a Ph.D. in Library Science at Columbia University.
 Edward Christopher Williams' career was cut short by a sudden illness that claimed his life on December 27, 1929, at Freedman's Hospital.
 Three days later, Howard's President, Dr. Mordecai Johnson, presided over the funeral at Andrew Rankin Memorial Chapel on campus.
 The Librarian was buried at Lincoln Cemetery in Suitland, Maryland.